gschurck/gschurck.github.io/content/projects/trouve-ton-meme.md

 - HTMX for components with Ajax requests refresh without full page reload
 - S3 storage for media files
 - Redis cache
-- BLIP AI model for image description generation
+- CLIP AI model for image search by using image and text embeddings
-- PostgreSQL database (with word trigram similarity search)
+- PostgreSQL database (with pgvector extension)

 ## Features